Brigade of volunteers vow to bring aid to Venezuela’s needy

 “I’ll go wherever I have to go to help humanitarian aid get in,” she said.
 “I’ll even go to the border.”

 Venezuela has been under 20 years of socialist rule, which critics blame for leading the once-wealthy oil nation to the brink of collapse.
-Hyperinflation and widespread shortages of food and medicine has driven more than 2 million to flee, while those staying behind struggle to afford scarce food and medicine.
+Hyperinflation and widespread shortages of food and medicine has driven at least 3 million to flee, while those staying behind struggle to afford scarce food and medicine.

 Maduro refuses to step down after being re-elected last year in a vote widely criticized as fraudulent because some popular opposition candidates were barred from running.
 He says the United States is leading an economic war against Venezuela, and the humanitarian aid is part of a coup plot to overthrow him and rob the country of its oil wealth.